Frequently Asked Questions

 How can I plan my arrival to Art Omi?
 Can I bring my car?

-For most international residents: fly to New York City (JFK or LaGuardia Airports), and then take an Amtrak train to Hudson, New York.
+For most international residents: fly to New York City (JFK or LaGuardia Airports).
+From here, you may take a shuttle or taxi service to Pennsylvania Station in Manhattan.
+From there, take an Amtrak train to Hudson, New York.
 We will pick you up at the train station in Hudson, New York.

 Residents are welcome to park a car at Art Omi throughout the duration of their residency.
 Driving directions can be found here.